Critical Survey: Outset Medical (OM) and The Competition

 |2.55

-Outset Medical presently has a consensus target price of $58.20, indicating a potential upside of 17.89%.
-As a group, “Electromedical equipment” companies have a potential upside of 13.24%.
-Given Outset Medical’s stronger consensus rating and higher probable upside, equities analysts clearly believe Outset Medical is more favorable than its peers.
+Outset Medical currently has a consensus target price of $58.20, suggesting a potential upside of 17.43%.
+As a group, “Electromedical equipment” companies have a potential upside of 14.30%.
+Given Outset Medical’s stronger consensus rating and higher possible upside, equities research analysts clearly believe Outset Medical is more favorable than its competitors.

-83.5% of Outset Medical shares are held by institutional investors.
-Comparatively, 47.7% of shares of all “Electromedical equipment” companies are held by institutional investors.
-12.9% of shares of all “Electromedical equipment” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

 Summary

-Outset Medical beats its peers on 7 of the 12 factors compared.
+Outset Medical beats its competitors on 7 of the 12 factors compared.

 Outset Medical, Inc., a medical technology company, develops a hemodialysis system for dialysis.
 It offers Tablo Hemodialysis System, which comprises of a compact console with integrated water purification, on-demand dialysate production, and software and connectivity capabilities for dialysis care in acute and home settings.
 The company was formerly known as Home Dialysis Plus, Ltd. and changed its name to Outset Medical, Inc. in January 2015.
 Outset Medical, Inc. was incorporated in 2003 and is headquartered in San Jose, California.